armchair-traveller/svelte-kitify/README.md

 - `@sveltejs/kit` 1.0.0-next.49
 - `vite` 2.1.0

+This branch is quite opinionated and adds:
+- fauna
+- urql
+- tailwind (JIT)

 Command to use template: `npx degit armchair-traveller/svelte-kitify`

 _below are instructions included with the default Svelte Kit template_